vigneshwaran09/Golang/OOPS-Concepts/polymorphism/polymorphism 12de3ea17ffc4f1f99589e5fc96c3ac3.md

 - How it's a polymorphism?
     - poly-"many",morp-"forms".
-    - we Implement the "method signature" which type is implement that method that can change his behaviour so that's why.
+    - we Implement the "method signature" which type is implement that method that can change his behaviour based on the **struct** implementation so that's why.
 </aside>

 <aside>